HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 the extent of the area, or the furnishing of specified types of improvements or activities within

-set forth the irregularity or defect to which the is made.
+set forth the irregularity or defect to which the objection is made.

 hearing.
 The city council may waive any irregularity in the form or content of any written protest